kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 1. Orchestrator runs the function container and provides the input on `stdin`.
    The input is a Kubernetes object of kind `ResourceList` as described below.
+2. Function reads the input from `stdin` and performs its computations.
+4. Function provides the output as a `ResourceList`, by default to `stdout`.
+   Alternatively the Orchestrator can instruct the Function, via annotation on the resource list, to write the result to a Orchestrator-defined file, instead of `stdout`.
-2. Function reads the input from `stdin`, performs computations, and provides the output as a `ResourceList` to `stdout`.
-The function MAY also emit non-structured error message on `stderr`.
+5. Function then MAY emit non-structured error message on `stderr`.
-3. Orchestrator uses the `stdout`, `stderr`, and the exit code of the function as it sees fit following to the semantics described below.
+6. Orchestrator uses the `stdout` or provided file, `stderr`, and the exit code of the function as it sees fit following to the semantics described below.

+### Input / Output

+A function MUST accept input from `stdin`.

+A function MUST implement `stdout` and file output.
+It is not necessary to output to both `stdout` and file, but both options must be available.

 ### Schema

-A function MUST accept input from `stdin` and MUST output to `stdout` a Kubernetes object of kind `ResourceList` with the following OpenAPI schema:
+Input and output MUST be a Kubernetes object of kind `ResourceList` with the following OpenAPI schema.

 ```yaml
 swagger: "2.0"